pfaion/timesheet_generator/README.md

   -s S                  start time (default: 8)
   -e E                  end time (default: 20)
-  -max MAX              maximum hours for a day (default: 6) -ldom LDOM            last day of the month that should be used (default:
-                        31)
-  -o O                  output file name (default: timesheet) -state STATE          german state for public holiday considerations, from
+  -max MAX              maximum hours for a day (default: 6) -o O                  output file name (default: timesheet) -state STATE          german state for public holiday considerations, from
                         list: BW, BY, BE, BB, HB, HH, HE, MV, NI, NW, RP, SL,